 After you’ve finished setting up your goals, switch to the Targeting tab to determine which of your visitors you want to test your variations on.
 This will control how many (and which) of your visitors will see one of your test pages as opposed to your original page.

 The default settings target all of your visitors, with an even split between each of your variations.

 For quick results, you may want to include a high percentage of visitors in the experiment.
-However, if your experiment is rather drastic or risky, and you’re worried that it might negatively impact your results, it’s best to only run your test with a small portion of your traffic.
+However, if your experiment is rather drastic or risky, and you’re worried that it might negatively impact your results, it’s best to run your test with a small portion of your traffic only.

 You can change these percentages by clicking the “Edit” button next to the “Weighting of visitors to target” section.

 This is all of the information that Optimize needs to start running a basic test.

 But if you want more control over which of your visitors see your variants, you can also use advanced targeting rules to run your tests only with specific segments of your audience.